esteban-garzon/esteban-garzon.github.io/_pages/about.md

 peer-reviewed journals and conferences, and has participated in several IC tapeouts.
 His research interests include domain-specific hardware accelerators, electronics/spintronics, cryogenic memories, and standard and emerging technologies for logic & memory, and low-power applications.
 He has received several awards, research grants, and funding.
-E. Garzón has been part of several IEEE conference committees, journal boards as review editor of Frontiers in Electronics and Frontiers in Aerospace Engineering, and Guest-Editor of a special issue in ”Memories - Materials, Devices, Circuits and Systems” from Elsevier.
+E. Garzón has been part of several IEEE conference committees, and journal boards as review editor of Frontiers in Electronics and Frontiers in Aerospace Engineering.
 Moreover, he has been an active reviewer of several journals (IEEE, Elsevier, Frontiers, Wiley) and conferences (only IEEE).

 {% if site.data.awards %}